 Court Records are public, and are accessible by anyone.
 These records include a case file containing a docket sheet and any documents and filings filed in the case.
 You can access court records via the internet, or at the Morehouse Parish Clerk of Court office in the jurisdiction where the case was filed.

 Each state maintains records of a person’s criminal history.
 These online databases are all connected so you are able to track criminal backgrounds from any other state.
 Go to courthouse and inquire, or check online.
-You must know which county the crime occured in, and in the event that it was in a completely different state, you may have to pay a fee for a more complete search.
+You must know which county the crime occurred in, and in the event that it was in a completely different state, you may have to pay a fee for a more complete search.

 When you look up someone’s criminal record you will find out if someone has been arrested, charged, or convicted for these crimes: